TheMatrixMaster/omics-guided-gfn/vis/README.md

 ```

 #### GMC Latent Space Visualization
 The latent space visualization for the multimodal contrastive model (GMC) are produced in the `../notebooks/evaluate_mmc.ipynb` notebook.
 The notebook has imports from the `multimodal` submodule, which you can install by following the instructions in the main `README.md` file.
-Further, the notebook loads a pre-trained model checkpoint which you can download [here]() from our google drive.